aidenva/aidenva.github.io/menu/about.md

 ---
 layout: page
-title: About Me
+title: Welcome to Lagrange!
 permalink: /about
 ---

-My full name is Lê Mạnh Linh, and the order it goes in English should be Linh Manh Le.
+My full name is Le Manh Linh, and the order it goes in English should be Linh Manh Le.
 I am currently a senior at Yale University, graduating in May 2022.

 ### Education